Many believe that speaking to native speakers regularly will improve their spoken English better than if they speak to non-native speakers.

 How did you learn your native language (or mother tongue)?

 Do you remember grammar or other rules governing your native language?

-Maybe some, but not most.
+Maybe some do, but not most don’t.

 Because you learnt your native language naturally by listening to others around you in a complete immersive experience.

 Would you be able to teach your native language to others?
 If you’re like most, you won’t be able to because you don’t know how to build it brick by brick.
-You can spot mistakes others are making, but you’ll likely struggle to suggest improvements and next steps because you don’t know most rules of the language.
+You can spot mistakes others are making, but you’ll likely struggle to suggest improvements and next steps because you don’t know many rules of the language.

 Something similar happens when you try to learn English by talking to native speakers.
 They can easily point out mistakes you’re making, but they may not be the best to pinpoint steps to bridge your shortcomings.

 2. Difference between your and their skills can make it a dull experience